-- C. Guidelines for PCI issued by the European Society of Cardiology (ESC) state that brachytherapy proved to be the only evidence-based nonsurgical treatment for instent restenosis.
-The guideline also states that a prolonged intake of clopidogrel for one year after radiation is necessary.
+- A. A guideline update for coronary artery revascularization published by the American College of Cardiology (ACC), American Heart Association (AHA) and the Society for Cardiovascular Angiography and Interventions (SCAI) (Lawton et al, 2022) states that "compared with other therapies, DES appears to provide the most benefit" to the treatment of restenosis.
+As such, DES is considered a level I recommendation.
+On the other hand, brachytherapy is now considered a level 2b recommendation and may be considered in patients who have recurrent ISR "with an artery that is unfavorable to receive another DES" or "who are not good candidates for bypass surgery." - B. Guidelines for PCI issued by the European Society of Cardiology (ESC) state that brachytherapy proved to be the only evidence-based nonsurgical treatment for in-stent restenosis.
+The guideline also states that a prolonged intake of clopidogrel for 1 year after radiation is necessary.
 The ESC guideline recommends brachytherapy for the treatment of in-stent restenosis in native coronary arteries as a Class 1A recommendation.
 Brachytherapy for treatment of in-stent restenosis of a saphenous vein bypass graft is considered as a Class 1B recommendation.
 Class I indicates evidence and/or general agreement that a given diagnostic procedure/treatment is beneficial, useful and effective.
-Level of evidence A indicates that data is derived from multiple randomized clinical trials or meta-analyses, while level of evidence B indicates data is derived from a single randomized clinical trial or large non-randomized studies (Silber et al., 2005). - D. Guidelines on Myocardial Revascularization developed by The Task Force on Myocardial Revascularization of the European Society of Cardiology (ESC) and the European Association for Cardio-Thoracic Surgery (EACTS) state that currently, intracoronary brachytherapy is of very limited use: restenosis rates have declined and in-stent restenoses after BMS are treated by DES or Coronary Artery Bypass Graft (CABG).
+Level of evidence A indicates that data is derived from multiple randomized clinical trials or meta-analyses, while level of evidence B indicates data is derived from a single randomized clinical trial or large non-randomized studies (Silber et al, 2005).

+C. 2018 Guidelines on Myocardial Revascularization developed by The Task Force on Myocardial Revascularization of the European Society of Cardiology (ESC) and the European Association for Cardio-Thoracic Surgery (EACTS) state that for "restenosis associated with angina or ischaemia... repeat revascularization and repeat PCI remains the strategy of choice for most patients."
+The authors further indicate that "the results from DES are superior to those obtained with balloon angioplasty, BMS implantation, or brachytherapy."